 To find articles on a particular topic try one of our databases (http://libguides.coloradomesa.edu/az.php).
 Databases of particular interest to Engineering may be found under that subject by using the "All Subjects" pull-down box.
 If you don't choose a particular topic, the list is alphabetical and you may jump to any database you wish to search.
-To search across many article databases at one time, select the "articles" tab from the library home page (http://www.coloradomesa.edu/library) and enter your search terms in the search box.
+To search across many article databases at one time, select the "Article Search" option from beneath the search box on the library home page (http://www.coloradomesa.edu/library).

 For materials you need but can't find at Tomlinson Library.